tbenning/tylerbenning.com-2019/content/work-projects/top-hat-classroom/index.md

    - The language used to communicate states were different in the professor UI, student web UI, and student mobile UI
    - Style guidelines, and interaction patterns were not well defined or documented.

-3. Technical problems that cause reliability and perceived reliability issues
+3. **Technical problems caused reliability/perceived reliability issues**

    - Reliability issues caused a lot of noise and confusion in classrooms.
 Students were flustered and confused when their answers didn’t submit properly.
    - We noticed sometimes students were frustrated and perceived that their answer hadn’t been submitted, when really our UI didn’t clearly communicate what was happening.
    - We save student responses when there is poor network connectivity, but we weren’t doing a great job of letting users know that we had done so.

-4. Better assurance of answer submission
+4. **Better assurance of answer submission**

    - While submitting, students were unclear if their answer had been submitted.
 The UI didn’t instill high user confidence.
    - Answer resubmission was unclear.
 If users changed their answer, they had no idea which answer had been recorded.
 We noticed students mashing the submit button multiple times to ensure their answer went through.
    - Unsure if they got grades for their answer.
 We saw that students would immediately check the gradebook after a question was closed, sometimes to their detriment, as they would miss a follow up question as they were busy checking the gradebook.

+# Solutions

+This is the exciting part of design.

-## Product Dictionary
+## The Product Dictionary

 The first step was to start to align around language.
 [Adam](http://www.adambourret.com/), another designer on my team, had lead a project on improving the professor experience in Classroom.
 We came up with a **Product Dictionary** the would help to define what language conventions we’d use in our designs.